storj/docs/app/learn/concepts/key-architecture-constructs/page.md

 ## Restricted Access Grants

-The Storj DCS service generates primary Access Grants, and restricted Access Grants are derived from a primary Access Grant or any other Access Grant via the Uplink Client.
+The Storj service generates primary Access Grants, and restricted Access Grants are derived from a primary Access Grant or any other Access Grant via the Uplink Client.
 Parent-to-child, access may be further restricted, but not expanded.
 A restricted Access Grant can never have more access than its parent.

 A primary Access Grant is created in the admin console of the Satellite.
 A primary Access Grant has all permissions to all buckets within a project and can be used to create a child Access Grant.

 A restricted Access Grant may be created using the Satellite console or Uplink client.
 Restricted Access Grants are created in the context of creating access.
 Essentially, you don’t explicitly create a Restricted Access Grant, the Uplink client creates one when you generate an access, which handles both access management and encryption, both restricted to the scope of access being shared.

-The Storj DCS service also supports the revocation of Access Grants.
+The Storj service also supports the revocation of Access Grants.
 Note that revoking an Access Grant adds that Access Grant to a revocation list and invalidates the Access Grant and any child Access Grant derived from the Access Grant that has been revoked.
 Revoking a primary access grant can be done in the UI, but currently revoking a restricted access grant can only happen via the Uplink CLI.

 ## Sharing Access with Restricted Access Grants

-Sharing access to objects stored on Storj DCS requires sending encryption and authorization information about that object from one client to another.
+Sharing access to objects stored on Storj requires sending encryption and authorization information about that object from one client to another.
 The information is sent in a construct called a Restricted Access Grant.
 As noted above, an Access Grant is a security envelope that contains a satellite address, a restricted API Key, and a restricted path-based encryption key—everything an application needs to locate an object on the network, access that object, and decrypt it.

 An Access contains a bearer token that is generated client-side and transmitted client-to-client.
 When the Uplink client generates or uses an Access, only the API Key (the bearer token) from the Access is sent to a Satellite to retrieve an object.
 The encryption key is retained by the Client and used to decrypt objects, metadata, and paths client-side.

-To implement these constructs as easily as possible for developers, the Storj DCS developer tools abstract the complexity of encoding objects for access management and encryption/decryption.
+To implement these constructs as easily as possible for developers, the Storj developer tools abstract the complexity of encoding objects for access management and encryption/decryption.
 A simple share command encapsulates the satellite address for an object’s metadata, an encryption key, and an API Key into an Access in the format of an encoded string that can be easily imported into an Uplink client.
 Imported Accesses are managed client-side and may be leveraged in applications via the Uplink client library.

-## Applying the Storj DCS Information Architecture
+## Applying the Storj Information Architecture

-Once you understand the basic building blocks of Storj DCS, it’s pretty easy to build some fairly sophisticated privacy and security controls into your application.
+Once you understand the basic building blocks of Storj, it’s pretty easy to build some fairly sophisticated privacy and security controls into your application.